zathras/jovial_svg/README.md

 Robust, efficient rendering of SVG static images, supporting a well-defined profile of SVG and an efficient binary storage format.
-Very fast load times result from using this binary format - loading a pre-compiled binary file is usually 5x to 10x faster than parsing an XML SVG file.
+Very fast load times result from using this binary format - loading a pre-compiled binary file is usually an order of magnitude faster than parsing an XML SVG file - observed speedups for loading larger SVG files range from 5x to 20x.

 The supported SVG profile
 includes the parts of